 By Matt Check, Level IV Sommelier from WSOP, Head Winemaker and CoFounder at Cellar Beast Winehouse

-What Defines a Dry Red Wine?
+What Defines Dry Red Wines: Characteristics and Tasting Notes

 Crafting the Perfect Dry Red Wine